Why—And How—Did Robinhood Decide To Clear Its Own Trades?

 A lot of industry experts told us “no one does this,” which possibly made us more convinced we were on the right track.

 We had two paths on how to approach this—the first was operational and regulatory-based.
-To become an clearing broker-dealer, we had to get additional regulatory approvals from FINRA, the DTC for equity settlements and the OCC for options settlements.
+To become a clearing broker-dealer, we had to get additional regulatory approvals from FINRA, the DTC for equity settlements and the OCC for options settlements.

 Chuck Tennant, who is now head of clearing operations, came onboard to steer that process and introduce the engineering team to the domain expertise they’d need to build this from scratch.